Ararjunparmar/CODSOFT/README.md

-program generates a random number and ask user to guess it calculator that do basic operations +, -, *, / TIC_TAC_TOE game
+1.program generates a random number and ask user to guess it
+   2. calculator that do basic operations +, -, *, /
+     3.TIC_TAC_TOE game